markglattback/finer-dev-test/README.md

 };
 ```

-Create a .env file in the application's root directory
+Create a .env file in the application's root directory.

 ```bash
 MYSQL_HOST=your_hostname